1.2 Install LaTeX (TinyTeX) for PDF reports

 If you would like to create PDF documents from R Markdown, you will need to have a LaTeX distribution installed.
 Although there are several traditional options including MiKTeX, MacTeX, and TeX Live, we recommend that R Markdown users install TinyTeX.

-TinyTeX is a custom LaTeX distribution based on TeX Live that is small in size (150Mb on macOS/Linux and 220Mb on Windows when installed) but functions well in most cases, especially for R users.
-Installing or running TinyTeX does not require sysadmin privileges.1 You can install TinyTeX with the R package tinytex (Xie 2020d):
+TinyTeX is a custom LaTeX distribution based on TeX Live that is relatively small in size, but functions well in most cases, especially for R users.
+Installing or running TinyTeX does not require sysadmin privileges.1 You can install TinyTeX with the R package tinytex (Xie 2020e):